rpgreview/papersandpaychecks/pnp.md

 | Melee         | +3 to +10| +1         | sp.       | +4 to +11  |
 | Perception    | +0 to +3 | +1         | sp.       | +1 to +4   |

 A bovine is less able to apply it's full Strength to melee, intimidation etc. As a result the effective Strength is halved.
 For purposes of carrying capacity and weight however, the full strength is applied, as it will be if a character is trampled.
-Likewise for Perception, the hardy Constitution of the bovine makes little difference to their perceptual qualities, and as a result effective Constitution is quartered.
-Further, bovines have no fine manipulation - their effective Dexterity for such things is quartered.
+Bovines have no fine manipulation - their effective Dexterity for such things is quartered.

 *A Bovine story*